Has a Loved One Passed Away Without an Estate Plan or Only a Will?

 In general, most estates will need to go through some sort of probate, as this is the official process of settling the estate and officiously transferring title for probate assets.
 That being said, certain assets do not need to go through probate in order to be transferred to a new owner under most circumstances – if structured correctly, these non-probate assets are not subject to the probate process and rely on contract law.

 - Bank accounts that are “payable on death”

 - Retirement accounts with valid beneficiary designations

 - Real property with valid transfer on death deeds on file in county records

 However, many times people do not make valid beneficiary designations or do not update them over the years as things change such as divorce or other significant life events, which can lead to unfortunate surprises.

 Contact Our Firm Today to Get Started

 If you have questions about probate or need assistance settling an estate, our firm can help.
-Reach out to Stepp & Sullivan, P.C. to discuss your situation with one of our skilled probate lawyers serving the greater Houston areas.
+Reach out to Stepp & Sullivan, P.C. to discuss your situation with one of our skilled probate lawyers in Houston.
 We are proud to provide personalized legal services and steadfast representation for each and every client.